 Joe also thinks you should know:

 “Mortgage payments are generally cheaper than rent in a nice apartment!
-I did not learn this until a few years ago, and now I pay a few hundred dollars less a month in mortgage than all of my friends do for their rent.”
+I did not learn this until a few years ago, and now I pay a few hundred dollars less a month in mortgage than all of my friends do for their rent.
+Since I am younger than the average buyer, I have more time to continue to pay off the mortgage.”

 “I moved to an apartment by myself back in July.
 When I realized that I could afford a mortgage, it felt like a better option for me to make an investment instead of constantly paying someone else to live in their property.”